predictry/tapirus/rsc/notes/data-patterns-and-recommendations.md

 Although item-to-item CF would count mutual occurrences only, we can see that the only step missing here would be to divide the value we get by the cosine between the 2 vectors that represent the purchase history of each pair of item X for a particular user, to get the actual similarity value.
 The point here is that the first 2 steps we perform are time consuming enough that they warrant offline computation.

 A similar, although different issue exists in traversing "hot items" in the graph databases.
 Unlike structured tables, it's hard for us to simply lookup the last 10, 100, or 1,000 entries in a table.
-Instead, to find the lastest entries for particular a type of action, we must ask the graph to get a hold of every entry of the type (e.g. VIEW), and then rank them based on a specific propery (e.g. timestamp).
+Instead, to find the lastest entries for a particular type of action, we must ask the graph to get a hold of every entry of the type (e.g. VIEW), and then rank them based on a specific propery (e.g. timestamp).

 With indexing, and proper Java Heap configuration for Neo4j, this can be made more efficient than it sounds.
 However, it is still much faster to retrieve the exact same information from a structured, auto-incremented table.
 This tells me that, despite managing relationships well, graphs might not be suitable for real-time recommendation **processing** (stress on the word processing, as opposed to "look-up") for highly dense graphs.
 Sparse graphs might be a different story, as we've observed with items and users with very few neighbors (See test case #5)

 Now, when we consider the fact that we also want to provide real-time analytics to our clients, so that they can see what's happening as it is happening, it's not hard for us to see how improbable that would be with our current scenario.
 This is why I believe that a counter would be useful.

-A counter would not only keep track of the total number of times a specific action would occur, but would also be able to give us insight on trends such as whether that number has deviated upward on downward from the average of the previous day or hour.
+A counter would not only keep track of the total number of times a specific action would occur, but would also be able to give us insight on trends such as whether that number has deviated upward on downward from the average of the previous day or hour, without interrupting other recommendation processes.
 But this counter would not work alone.

-We would create an army of independent, concurrent and cooperative systems (think modules) that would each perform specific tasks: building users' profiles based on their behavior; compute similarity between items based on users' purchasing history; regular house cleaning on the data store;
-discover new insight from our data and algorithms (think neural networks, and evolutionary computing).
+We would create an set of independent, concurrent and cooperative systems (think modules) that would each perform specific tasks: building users' profiles based on their behavior; compute similarity between items based on users' purchasing history; regular house cleaning on the data store; discover new insight from our data and algorithms (think neural networks, and evolutionary computing).

-The only thing we'd need to do, is to take all of this regularly pre-computed information, and to store in such a way that "lookups" would be all the engine would need to do in *real-time*.
+The only thing we'd need to do, is to take all of this regularly pre-computed information, and to store in such a way that "look-ups" would be all the engine would need to do in *real-time*.
 It could be in tables, graphs, or a combination of both, with some other NoSQL formula in between.
 This is what I am currently studying.

 ##Some very important aspects of the data

-Regular and sporadic sessions are more common than regularly sporadic ones (e.g. 2 different regular sessions monthly where different products are purchased).
-So when we disregarded session_id in finding OIV/OIP, we almost always had the same result or output as OIVT/OIPT because: regular baskets weighed in more than sporadic ones.
-In addition to this, our previous limit of 100 items/actions for post-processing eliminated some of the regular data, which is probably why results varied only mildly (1 or 2 items).
+The ratio between regular and sporadic baskets is very much dependent on the nature of the site.
+On stores like REMDART, or Tesco, we could expect more regular purchases, while for stores like Groupon, it would most likely be sporadic.
+So when we disregarded `session_id` in finding OIV/OIP for REDMART, we almost always had the same result or output as OIVT/OIPT.
+I suspect that reason was for this is that fact that regular baskets weighed in more than sporadic ones for the store.
+For a site such as Groupon though, this approach might not work, which given the apparent volatile nature of its products, a user centered approach might be more effective.
+In addition to this, when querying data from REDMART, our previous limit of 100 items/actions for post-processing eliminated some of the data, which is probably why results varied only mildly (1 or 2 items).
+This data could be baskets of other regular users which would give more insight into similar items.
 This  raises some questions.

 ####Q1: What is the difference in output between then and now?
 Could we apply the limit in our new queries?
 How would it affect results?

 Yes, we could apply the same limit of the number of interactions we want to asses in order to find other viewed/purchased items.
 Although, in cases where neighboring users have many purchases/views, our results would always be biased towards their habits.
-We observed in the case studies bellow.
+We observe in the case studies bellow.

 **Case studies (OIV):**